webdev-arthur/HostName-Hunter/README.md

 ## Installation

-To use HostHunter you need [Node.js](https://nodejs.org/) installed.
+To use HostName Hunter you need [Node.js](https://nodejs.org/) installed.

 1. Clone the repository and navigate to the project’s directory:
     ```bash